James E. Davis (Los Angeles police officer): Corruption

 District Attorney Fitts and Chief Davis began a desultory investigation that led the director of the L.A.
 Chamber of Commerce to send a letter to U.S. Senator Hiram Johnson, which called Fitts a psychopath.
 The public outcry led to Mayor Shaw being recalled by voters in 1938 and the election of Judge Bowron as mayor.

 Davis was called as a witness at the trial of Captain Kynette.
 It was revealed that the LAPD had been operating a vast intelligence operation targeting not only reformers but politicians, judges, and even a federal agent investigating corruption in San Francisco.
-Chief Davis did poorly on the stand and he was forced from office by Mayor Bowron, who went on to sack many of the senior officers of the LAPD.
+Chief Davis did poorly on the stand—the judge called his testimony "a debris of words"—and he was forced from office by Mayor Bowron, who went on to sack many of the senior officers of the LAPD.

 Later life and death

 Davis died on June 20, 1949, in a Helena, Montana, hospital from the effects of a stroke suffered while visiting a nearby ranch.